Favorite Cherry Pie is a delicious take on the American classic tart cherry pie; for when simplicity yields the tastiest results.

 Oh, yes…cherry pie…

-a ton of a few emails requesting my favorite cherry pie recipe; a couple of which also requested a tutorial for a lattice top pie crust.
+I’ve received emails requesting my favorite cherry pie recipe, a couple of which also requested a tutorial for a lattice top pie crust.

 So let’s do both!
 My Favorite Cherry Pie with a lattice top crust is as pretty as it is scrumptious.

 My Favorite Cherry Pie requires: cherry juice (from draining the cherries,) salt, cornstarch, granulated sugar, (frozen) pitted tart cherries, and one recipe of No Excuses Pie Dough.
 (Or use another favorite double-crust pie pastry recipe.)